Rıza Kayaalp: Wrestling career

 In 2022, he won one of the bronze medals in his event at the Vehbi Emre & Hamit Kaplan Tournament, the first United World Wrestling Ranking Series event of the year, held in Istanbul, Turkey.
 He won the gold medal in the men's 130 kg event at the 2022 European Wrestling Championships held in Budapest, Hungary.
 Kayaalp claimed a 4–0 victory over Danila Sotnikov from Italy in the 130 kg Greco-Roman division in Hungary's capital.
-Rıza Kayaalp won his eleventh gold medal in the 130 kg Greco-Roman division.
+Kayaalp won his eleventh gold medal in the 130 kg Greco-Roman division.
 He won the gold medal in the men's 130 kg event at the Matteo Pellicone Ranking Series 2022, the third United World Wrestling Ranking Series event of the year, held in Rome, Italy.
 Kayaalp claimed a 4–0 victory over Sabah Shariati from Azerbaijan in the 130 kg Greco-Roman division.
-Rıza Kayaalp beats Amin Mirzazadeh of Iran in men's Greco-Roman 130 kg at 2022 World Wrestling Championships in Belgrade, Serbia.
+Kayaalp beat Amin Mirzazadeh of Iran in men's Greco-Roman 130 kg at 2022 World Wrestling Championships in Belgrade, Serbia.
 Kayaalp bagged his fifth world championship as he won gold medal in men's Greco-Roman 120 kg at 2011 Istanbul and three golds in men's Greco-Roman 130 kg at 2015 Las Vegas, 2017 Paris and 2019 Nur-Sultan.
-Kayaalp became the first Turkish wrestler to win the world championship for the 5th time.
+He became the first Turkish wrestler to win the world championship for the 5th time.
 Kayaalp, said he had been battling a shoulder injury and other ailments over the past two months during his preparation for Belgrade.
 "Preparing for the World Championships with the injuries was very hard for me, especially in the last training camp it is very important to stay injury free," Kayaalp said.
 "I knew that the injuries will affect me in the final fight, so I changed my tactic a little bit.
 My defense is very good and we knew that."